Skip to content

 jjj solution resume "REST" # Switches your jj workspace to this solution's change

-3. Refute the loser: Once one approach is proven better, refute the other with a rationale.
+3. Withdraw the loser: Once one approach is proven better, withdraw the other with a rationale.

 Terminal window

-jjj solution refute "GraphQL" --rationale "GraphQL introduced too much complexity for this use case."
+jjj solution withdraw "GraphQL" --rationale "GraphQL introduced too much complexity for this use case."

 5. Preparing for Code Review